Things to do in Lipari

 As beautiful as the old isolated and historic church is, wait till you see the views surrounding the church.
 There’s a ‘WOW’ effect that forces you to stop and pay attention.
 Enjoy the view with a big slice of quiet and the clear blue skies above.

-There’s no question that you must visit the historic town centre.
-Italy, in general, is ideal for getting lost in the maze of narrow colourful streets and hidden side streets.
+There’s no question that you must visit the historic town center.
+Italy, in general, is ideal for getting lost in the maze of narrow colorful streets and hidden side streets.
 The same applies to Lipari.

 The residential streets are full of historical churches and apartment buildings with Baroque-style architecture.
 Pay particular attention to the buildings where they’ve tried to recreate the historic style (pillars etc) — but with far less authenticity.